Take Part in the World's Biggest Anonymous Drugs Survey

 You have almost definitely used drugs at least once in the last month.
-Might have been alcohol, might have been cocaine, might have been an expired angina medication that some deep web psychonaut discovered is good for making it feel like your tongue is about to explode.
+Might have been alcohol, might have been coke, might have been angina medication that some deep web psychonaut discovered is good at making it feel like your tongue is about to explode.

 Videos by VICE